MaliJetal/react-testing-projects/random-word-server/README.md

 ## Installing

-Clone or fork the course repository found at [https://github.com/MaliJetal/react-testing-projects.git] cd into the random-word-server directory (where this README is located).
+Clone or fork the course repository found at [https://github.com/MaliJetal/react-testing-projects.git]
+<br />cd into the random-word-server directory (where this README is located).
-Run npm install
+<br />Run npm install

 ## Starting the server